affiliate disclosure

 What is Website Page Speed?

-Website Page speed is the time it takes to load the content on a specific web page entirely.
+Website Page speed is the time it takes to load the entire content of a specific web page.

 In some scenarios, it is described as the time to the first byte.